 The solar-powered version of NASA’s Curiosity Mars rover that the agency plans to send to the Red Planet in 2020 could wind up finding and storing samples for eventual return to Earth, a panel of agency “Mars czars” said this week.
 Speaking at the Humans to Mars Summit in Washington, D.C., three current or former heads of NASA’s Mars Exploration Program said the science-definition team now deciding what instrumentation will ride on the 2020 rover has sample-caching as a top priority, in ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "2020 Mars Rover Team Leaning Toward Sample Caching".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "2020 Mars Rover Team Leaning Toward Sample Caching".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.